cancrizans/gutta/docs/content.md

 whether to display the date for this node in gallery and scroll modes.

+## show_description

+Values: `yes`, `no` (default `no`)

+whether to display the description as a paragraph beneath the title of this node's own webpage, if it has one.
+Note this does not affect the presence of the description in infoboxes or gallery entries.

 ## show_title

 Whether to display the node's title as a header within the webpage right under the navbar and before the body.